-19. COVID-19 PANDEMIC IMPACTS
+18. COVID-19 PANDEMIC IMPACTS

-A novel strain of coronavirus (COVID-19) was spread to the United States of America in January and February 2020.
 In March 2020, the World Health Organization declared the COVID-19 outbreak a pandemic.
 The COVID-19 outbreak is disrupting supply chains and affecting production and sales across a range of industries.
-The extent of the impact of COVID-19 on the District's operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, impact on our students, employees, and vendors all of which are uncertain and cannot be predicted.
+The extent of the operational and financial impact the pandemic may have on the District has yet to be determined and is dependent on its duration and spread, any related operational restrictions and the overall economy.

 While this school year has created unique challenges, the financial position of the District has remained stable.
-As of the date of these financial statements, COVID-19 had not materially affected results of operations in 2020.
+As of the date of these financial statements, COVID-19 had not materially affected results of operations in 2021.
 However, the impact of response efforts on future operations are unknown and cannot be predicted.